Mariner Wealth Advisors

 Fees at MWA depend on which service or program you use.

 Fees for investment advisory services are based on a percentage of assets under management (AUM) and max out at 2.50%.
-For comparison's sake, the industry average fee for investment management is 0.95%, according to a 2018 study of 1,500 firms by RIA in a Box.
+The industry average fee for investment management is more than 1% for accounts of $1 million or more.

 For financial planning, fees can be billed on a fixed fee basis, as an hourly fee or as a percentage of assets of up to 0.25% annually.
 The fee structure will depend on the level and scope of the services provided.